bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone10.md

 [+] Add damage numbers on the shooting range
 [+] Add additional distances on the shooting range

 UNPLANNED BUGFIXES
 [ ] Level 1 allows the player to leave immediately, without clearing enemies first [ ] Fix Enemies can hear while combat disabled
+[ ] FIX: Speaker label at center of screen looks offcenter for many resolutions; mainly because character portraits center on the
+    right in their slot, instead of the center, and don't adjust for resolution [ ] FIX: Player plays the running animation while being moved by choreography, instead of walking.
+    - the animation debugger shows the player is walking, not running, but the character is clearly running [ ] FIX: when running directly in a scene, opening dialogues fails due to a null pointer.
+The issue doesn't occur if the scene was loaded from a main-menu launch of the game.
+        - the null pointer is caused because the dialogue's Start, which sets up references to VisualElements populated dynamically, is called
+        AFTER trying to populate those objects.
+I don't know why this happens out of order for directly loaded scenes only.
+        - this may be a loading order issue, I stopped being able to reproduce it
+        - UPDATE: this seems to occur sometimes when loading the level as a next level too... or maybe this is a different bug, I don't see a null pointer error when it happens